NapoleonWils0n/kodi-playercorefactory/macosx/README.md

 	. ~/.bash_profile

+## Important note

-### You need to install ffmpeg, ffplay, ffprobe, wget and rtmpdump to the following locations
+You need to install ffmpeg, ffplay, ffprobe, wget and rtmpdump to the following locations

 $HOME/bin/ffmpeg

 $HOME/bin/ffplay

 $HOME/bin/ffprobe

 /usr/local/bin/wget

 /usr/local/bin/rtmpdump

 If they are installed in a different location create a symbolic link to the location specified above